railwayapp/docs/src/docs/guides/create.md

 ### Starting from Scratch

-The [Railway button page](https://railway.app/button) allows you to create templates to offer a 1-click deploy on Railway experience.
+The <a href="https://railway.app/button" target="_blank">Railway button page</a>. allows you to create templates to offer a 1-click deploy on Railway experience.

 Services within a template can be deployed from any public Github repository, or directly from a Docker image in Docker Hub or Github Container Registry.